renpy/vscode-language-renpy/scripts/README.rst

 This directory contians scripts used to help maintain the project.

-update_renpy_json.sh
+update_from_renpy.sh
 --------------------

-Run this script to update the `renpy.json` file, by copying it from Ren'Py into this project.
-The file must first be updated in Ren'Py by building the spinx documentation.
-This takes a single argument, the path to the Ren'Py checkout.
+Run this is to copy files from Ren'Py into this project.
+Right now, both file are built as part of the documentation build process, so you need to run that before running this script.
+The files copied are:

+`keyword.py`
+    This contains regular expressions for keywords and properties.
+`renpy.json`
+    This contains information about the Ren'Py API.